chrislee-007/SWS/README.md

 ```

 ## VisDrone2019-testset-dev Evaluation
 The experimental hardware for this study is an NVIDIA GeForce RTX 4070(12GB VRAM), implemented on Ubuntu 22.04, with CUDA version 11.7, Python version 3.9.13, and PyTorch version 2.0.1.
 The training parameters are as follows: img-size = 640*640, Epochs = 300, Train Batch = 2.
 When testing the model, NMS IOU = 0.45, and Test Batch = 32.
+The other parameters have been set to fixed seeds.

 #### Detection base on PRB-FPN-ELAN(P5-layer .yaml #30) [(here)](https://github.com/pingyang1117/PRBNet_PyTorch)
 |Model           |mAP50      |mAP50-95   |P    |R        |F1-score  |Prams |